 Related content: Read our guide to phishing types

-7 Way to Prevent Phishing Attacks in Your Organization
+7 Tips to Prevent Phishing Attacks in Your Organization

 Providing training to employees is an important aspect of phishing prevention in organizations.
-This can help raise awareness about the threat of phishing and educate employees on how to recognize and avoid phishing attempts.
+Employees need to know what phishing scams look like, in order to actively prevent them.
 The training can cover topics such as:

-- Safe practices for handling emails: Emphasize the importance of not clicking on suspicious links or attachments and verifying the legitimacy of emails before taking any actions.
+• Safe practices for handling emails: Emphasize the importance of not opening attachments and verifying the legitimacy of emails before taking any actions.
+If absolutely necessary, employees should open suspicious documents in an isolated environment.

 By providing regular training to employees, organizations can help create a culture of awareness and vigilance that can help prevent phishing attacks.